 In Part 1, we explored why GraphRAG matters.
-Now let's build a minimum viable GraphRAG that works without per-chunk LLM calls - pragmatic, offline-first, and cheap enough to run on a laptop:
+Now let's build a minimum viable GraphRAG with three extraction modes:

 Series Navigation: